Marathon Lottery Application – 2016 (Word Doc)

 6) Must be willing to pay the Boston Marathon Invitational Entry fee (the 2016 entry fee was $325).

 7) Members who are qualified for the Boston Marathon or have secured a number through other means are not eligible.

-8) Must have attended at least 10 HRC Club Runs between Nov 1, 2015 and Oct 31, 2016.
-Examples include Saturday club runs, hosted runs, or any other runs coordinated through the NING and/or FACEBOOK site.
+8) Must have attended at least 10 HRC Club Runs during membership year.
+Examples include Saturday club runs, hosted runs, or any other runs coordinated through FACEBOOK site.

-9) Must have volunteered in two HRC events between November 1, 2015 and October 31, 2016.
+9) Must have volunteered in two HRC events during membership year.
 Volunteers should validate their event participation with the event coordinator.